Tutorial: Setting up and Building Pixar's USD on Windows

 Select the option to add Python 2.7 to the System Path

-Important: you must also add your Python Scripts directory to your System path by hand.
-(Usually C:\Python27\Scripts) The installer will add your Python install directory if you select the option, but won’t add the Scripts subdirectory.
+Important: you may need to add your Python Scripts directory to your System path by hand.
+(Usually C:\Python27\Scripts)

 Install it and select the option to add CMake to the System Path for all users.